Guide to Work, Study, Travel and Living Abroad

 Pros:

-Ecuadorians are good-natured and friendly in general, so meeting locals and making new friends is easy.
+Ecuadorians are generally good-natured and friendly, so meeting locals and making new friends is easy.
 Many Ecuadorians speak English, some fluently, and even non-English speakers are patient with the "gringos" who try earnestly to learn the language.

-Cost of living is low in general, though due to its growing popularity as an expat destination, property values are rising sharply.
+The cost of living is generally low, though property values are rising sharply due to its growing popularity as an expat destination.

 Cons:

-Ecuador is still a financially developing country, and shopping options are relatively basic, with a small selection of imported goods.
-Poverty is still widespread throughout the country, which can be difficult for some to see on a daily basis, even if the eighth largest economy in Latin America has been making great strides during the past decade.
-For example, you will see many families living in poverty and malnourished, as well as diseased street dogs wandering around with no one to care for them.
+Ecuador is still financially developing, and shopping options are relatively basic, with a small selection of imported goods.
+Poverty is still widespread throughout the country, which can be difficult for some to see daily, even if the eighth-largest economy in Latin America has been making great strides during the past decade.
+For example, you will see many families living in poverty and malnourished and diseased street dogs wandering around with no one to care for them.

 Mexico

-One of many beautiful towns in Mexico, where more than a million U. S.citizens reside.
+One of many beautiful towns in Mexico, a country where as many as a million U. S. citizens live.
 See Living in Mexico: The Why, Where, and How for more.

 Mexico is packed with excellent expat destinations as well as tourist hot spots.

-The variety of living environments to choose from can be overwhelming, whether your preference is for sunshine and beaches, or cities replete with cultural activities.
+The variety of living environments can be overwhelming, whether you prefer sunshine and beaches or cities replete with cultural activities.
 Towns on the Pacific coast popular with foreigners for long-term living include:

 • San Carlos